 Edited by: Roberto Caldelli, Chang-Tsun Li, Xiangui Kang, Irene Amerini

-Deadline for submissions: 31 July 2017
+First published: 31 July 2017

 Annual Journal Metrics

-58 days submission to first editorial decision for all manuscripts
+58 days submission to first editorial decision for all manuscripts (Median)

 295 days submission to accept (Median)

 Funding your APC

 EURASIP Best paper awards 2021